-Sometimes it doesn’t always appear the way we think it should, but I am sure God knows what He’s doing, and in our choosing to plow ahead at any rate, I believe He will bless our work.
+Our expectation of life doesn’t always appear the way we think it should, but I am sure God knows what He’s doing, and in our choosing to plow ahead at any rate I believe He will bless our work.
 (Psalm 90:17)

 Because we commit it to Him.

 - I will keep writing, dishes or not.